 Instead of advertising, WhatsApp creators relied on word of mouth: positive reviews and recommendations created an avalanche of new subscribers.
 Over 50% of users install a particular messenger to be closer to their friends who already use the app.

 At the time, most chat apps made money via ads.
-But instead of going for the easy money, WhatsApp creators opted for the better user experience.
+Instead of going for the easy money, WhatsApp opted for better experience.
 And people loved the app that didn’t spam them with annoying ads.

 - Consistent improvements.